Murdock135/NewSecondBrain/Work/P-AgenticSystem/Dive/Tasks.md

+- [ ] #task Make the diagram more detailed.
+Depict the information the planner has access to.
 - [ ] #task Plan how to restructure
 - [ ] #task Use short term AWS API #planned
 - [ ] #task Run one question 5 times